kartik-kumar-pandey/SerenitySaathi/SUPABASE_SETUP.md

 ### "Failed to load resource: 400" Error
 - **Cause**: Supabase project not properly configured
 - **Solution**:
-  1. Check your credentials in `src/supabase.js`
+  1. Check your credentials in `.env` file
   2. Make sure your Supabase project is active
   3. Verify the project URL is correct